 The money laundering charges against Webley and Madruga Rosa are the result of an investigation by the U.S. Department of Homeland Security – Homeland Security Investigations and the Federal Bureau of Investigation.
 The investigation of the fraud scheme was conducted by these two agencies and the Merrill, Wausau, Everest Metropolitan, Stevens Point, and West Allis Police Departments, the Marathon County Sheriff’s Office, with assistance from the Marathon County District Attorney’s Office.
 Assistant U.S. Attorney Meredith P. Duchemin is handling this case.

 Two Face Charges Related to Contraband in Federal Prison

 James Arthur Mallett, 40, formerly of Minneapolis, Minnesota, is charged with possessing a prohibited object while an inmate the Federal Correctional Institution at Oxford, Wisconsin.
 The indictment alleges that on August 4, 2023, Mallett possessed strips containing Buprenorphine, a narcotic drug.
 Imogene R. Lawson, 60, Chicago, Illinois, is charged with providing Mallett with the strips containing Buprenorphine on that day.

-If convicted, Franklin faces a maximum penalty of 10 years in federal prison.
-The charge against him is the result of an investigation by the Madison Police Department and Bureau of Alcohol, Tobacco, Firearms and Explosives.
-The prosecution of this case will be handled by Assistant U.S. Attorney Laura Przybylinski Finn.
+If convicted, Mallett and Lawson each face a maximum penalty of 20 years in federal prison.
+The charges against them are the result of an investigation by the Bureau of Prisons and the Federal Bureau of Investigation.
+Assistant U.S. Attorney William Levins is handling the prosecution.